Learn the features of hedge funds that you should know before making your decision to put your money in this investment option.

 4. The hedge fund charges both a performance fee and an expense ratio instead of charging expense ratio only.
 The fee structure is popularly called Two and Twenty as they charge 2 percent asset management fee and then cut off 20 percent of any gains that have been generated.

-The opportunities of hedge funds are limited.
+The opportunities of hedge funds are limited as compared to loans.
 This is so as the institution cannot raise more than $5 million in the period of 12 months.
 They can also not raise money from more than 35 non accredited investors.
 One cannot advertise hedge funds, so if an investor is looking to invest then he has to keep close contact with an affiliated dealer or broker.
 The general partners of hedge funds, the ones who manage the portfolio, have full authority to accept or reject investors without any cause or reason.